SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Introduction

 We argue that SGDE is secure against the most prominent attacks to federated learning, namely, poisoning and inference.
 In fact, from the security standpoint, an offline synthetic dataset is more advantageous than a privacy-protected distributed dataset, as poisoning attacks are much easier to detect~\cite{fung_mitigating_2020}.
 Also, since there is no single model to be poisoned nor a global task to learn, the attack surface for malicious agents is strongly reduced, mitigating attacks by design, and enhancing the framework security.

-With this work, we bring the following contributions: \begin{itemize} \item we propose the SGDE framework and extensively discuss the advantages of its inclusion in a federated setting; \item we discuss how its implementation through differentially private data generators translates into remarkable improvements from a security standpoint; \item we showcase the effectiveness of SGDE by experimentally testing the framework on tabular and images datasets and demonstrating the performance benefits for the federation members; to this end, we compare SGDE both with local training on private data and federated learning; \item we demonstrate how SGDE can deal with distribution biases and underrepresented classes. \end{itemize}
+This work brings the following contributions: \begin{itemize} \item we propose the SGDE framework and extensively discuss the advantages of its inclusion in a federated setting; \item we discuss how its implementation through differential-privacy-compliant data generators translates into remarkable improvements from a security standpoint; \item our claims about SGDE are validated by experimentally testing the framework with tabular and images datasets, demonstrating performance improvements from the federation members point of view; \item the SGDE framework demonstrates capabilities to deal with distribution biases and discriminations. \end{itemize}

 The rest of this work is organized as follows.
 Section~\ref{sec:related_work} collects the most recent works related to federated networks, differential privacy, and generative models, highlighting the motivations behind the development of SGDE.
-Section~\ref{sec:method} presents SGDE from a formal point of view.
-We provide a detailed description of the protocol and analyze its security advantages.
-In Section~\ref{sec:experiments} we collect the experiments to validate the claims about SGDE and extensively discuss the results.
+Section~\ref{sec:method} presents SGDE from a formal point of view, providing a detailed description of the protocol and analyze its security advantages.
+In Section~\ref{sec:experiments} collects the experiments to validate the claims about SGDE and extensively discuss the results.
 Finally, Section~\ref{sec:conclusion} concludes this work by summarizing the main concepts presented.